-This article may cause nausea and headaches to those allergic to colour management!
-It is a process that happens behind the scenes.
+Matching colours correctly; it is a process that happens behind the scenes.
 You might not realise how important it is and why we take it so seriously.
-10 years ago I read an article which is a great way to describe why colour management so important.
+A number of years ago I read an article which is a great way to describe why colour management so important.
 It's all about making toast!

 Here is my take on burning toast...

-Using the mindset that one toaster is your file and the other toaster is our printer.
+Using the mindset that Toaster 1 is your file and the Toaster 2 is our printer.

-Option 1, We pop out a piece of toast on each setting 1-10 from our toaster, then line them up as a chart.
-When we need to match a 'pantone toast colour' from your file we reference against our toast chart and turn the dial on our Toaster 2 to the number that matches your toast colour the best.
+Option 1, We pop out a piece of toast on each setting 1-10 from Toaster 2, then line them up as a chart.
+When we need to match a 'toast colour' from your Toaster 1 we visually match against our toast chart and turn the dial on our Toaster 2 to the number that matches your toast colour the best.

-Option 2, We print out a piece on each setting 1-10 on our Toaster 2, but we this time measure them with a special device and save the readings into a software program.
-The software adjusts the electricity flow to the toaster so it toasts in even steps from 1-10.
+Option 2, We toast pieces on each setting 1-10 on our Toaster 2, but we this time measure them with a special device and save the readings into a software program.
+The software adjusts the electricity flow so it toasts in even steps from 1-10.
 After that we continue to toast and measure hundreds of pieces of bread so we get the in-between shades.
 Because the same thing was done on your Toaster 1, our software now knows every shade for both toasters.
-Our software compares every toast colour request to it's measured library and gives an accurate match, it even changes the setting for us.
+Our software compares every toast colour request to it's measured toast colour library and gives the best match, it even changes the number setting for us.

 Which option?
 Option 1 sounds like an easy option.
-But what happens if the toaster changes over time, the toast chart is still on the wall with the original pieces, but the toast now delivered isn't that original colour.
-Did it get spotted? probably not.
-What if no 'pantone toast colours' are specified in the file, Just cross your fingers and hope for the best.
+But what happens if our Toaster 2 changes over time, the toast chart is still on the wall with the original colours, but the toast now popping up isn't the same original colour.
+Did it get spotted by the toast operator?
+Probably not.
+It is cross your fingers and hope for the best.
 No, it's not a good option.

 Using option 2, we have everything contained in a software program, even better, we can regularly re-toast levels 1-10 so the software re-calibrates the electricity supply so the hundreds of readings we took are still accurate.
-We still know the software will correctly match the shades in the file.
-If they are specified, we know the software will home in and match them automatically.
+We still know the software will correctly match the toast shades.

 This is colour management.
 It is a precise method of measurement, or without it, a manual hit and miss situation.
 We do take colour management seriously… and you benefit from it, every print.